DonaldLTB/basic-blog/README.md

 # Basic Blog

-Be sure to bundle & yarn install as well as rails db:migrate db:seed
+Be sure to bundle & yarn install as well as rails db:create db:migrate db:seed

 ### Gems additionally added(template excluded)
 faker, impressionist, pg-search and kaminari

 ## Flow of building

+![schema](./app/assets/images/schema.png)

 1. Created a db schema\
-![schema](./app/assets/images/schema.png)

 Two Models with 1:N relation (1 User to many articles)\
 first model: User with device as gem.
 Also includes first_name as string and admin as boolean\
 Second model: Article including title, content as string, public as boolean and publish_date as date.
 Also foreign key.\